wylie-u/Homework1/README.md

 * CSS:  Editing the style sheet to ensure that the updated CSS file was in sync with the updated HTML file.
 * Links: Built a desing in which each link functions properly.

 One of the main highlights of this project is it's organization.
 I decided to consolidate the CSS so that it was easier to read without desrupting the page's functionality.
 I also added in multiple comments within the HTML to identify specific parts of the page.
 I think I was most challenged with consolidating items and when to do so.
-I didn't want to disrupt the web pages functionality so I spent a lot of time navigating through my CSS to ensure my changes weren't effecting the web page.
+I didn't want to disrupt the web pages functionality so I only grouped together items that contained the same values.